 Even if their passion is unrelated to the role they will be filling, their answer will show your hiring manager if they are a committed person with interests and goals, an important quality for any role.

 3. “Describe your ideal working environment.”

-If you had a magic wand and could create your perfect job and work environment, what would it look like?
+If the candidate had a magic wand, and could create their perfect job and work environment, what would it look like?

 4. “If we were stuck somewhere, what would you do?”

 Understanding how a candidate would handle being stuck somewhere will give you an insight into how they deal with challenging situations.